-The DRIVE range can be selected when towing.
+Select the DRIVE range when towing.
 The transmission controls include a drive strategy to avoid frequent shifting when towing.
 However, if frequent shifting does occur while in DRIVE, you can use the AutoStick shift control to manually select a lower gear.

-NOTE: Using a lower gear while operating the vehicle under heavy loading conditions will improve performance and extend transmission life by reducing excessive shifting and heat buildup.
+NOTE: Using a lower gear while operating the vehicle under heavy loading conditions will improve performance and extend transmission life by reducing excessive shifting 6 and heat buildup.
 This action will also provide better engine braking.

 If you REGULARLY tow a trailer for more than 45 minutes of continuous operation, then change the transmission fluid and filter as specified for police, taxi, fleet, or frequent trailer towing.
-"Refer to the "Maintenance Schedule" for the proper maintenance intervals.
+Refer to the "Maintenance Plan" for the proper maintenance intervals.